Fiber Used in Rice Paper

-Fiber of mulberry tree bark was first used for papermaking in China in the 2nd century.
+Fiber of mulberry tree bark was first used for papermaking in the 2nd century.
 In late fall papermakers cut the tree branches to harvest the bark.
 This plant produce a semi-absorbent paper.

 Size 30 - 45 ft.
 Leaves Dark green, heart-shaped, 2 - 4 in long and across, toothed, smooth.
 Flowers Small and yellow-green.